Listen to the More Recipes About Music & Food Spotify Playlist

 Slice the jalapenos in 1/4” rounds without de-seeding.
 Place the jalapenos and onion in a large bowl and salt liberally.
 Mix the salt, jalapenos, and onions to combine.
 Cover bowl and set aside for at least one hour.

-Let the jars rest – uncovered – on the counter for an hour.
-Cover and place in the refrigerator.
+Let the jars sit, uncovered, on the counter for an hour.
+Cover and place in the fridge.

 These will mellow the longer they sit in the brine.
 They are ready to eat after three days but really come together after a week or so.